Guidelines: One-paragraph Description

 Guidelines: Governance of Intentional Community

-Governance of intentional community means how you make decisions and who gets to participate.
-Agreements need to be decided in detail to hold all group members accountable to each other.
+Governance means how you make decisions and who gets to participate.
+Agreements by founders of residential intentional community need to be decided in detail to hold all group members accountable to each other.
 In order to stick together and feel that the situation is mostly fair, you have to agree on how to decide and who decides.
 The topic of governance needs to be discussed so that your group can get clarity on what processes you’ll use and when.
-If your expectation is equitable or egalitarian outcomes, those don’t simply emerge because of good intentions.
+If your expectation is to achieve equitable or egalitarian outcomes, those don’t simply emerge because of good intentions.
 Those are based on following processes that take into account the complexity of human nature.
-You have a better chance of success trying out some of those that others have refined over decades, rather than thinking you’re going to reinvent the wheel and somehow succeed in a project that so many have given up on.
+You have a better chance of success trying out some of the processes that others have refined over decades, rather than thinking you’re going to reinvent the wheel and somehow succeed in a project that so many have given up on.

 photo by Jens Lelie